DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

 Resource: By resource we mean any data (object) provided by an API.
 For
     example, Google's map API provides resources like city names, zip codes or other information.

+Web API: Web API as the name suggests, is an API over the web/internet which
+    can be accessed using HTTP protocol.
+A Web API can be developed using various technologies like Java and ASP.NET.
+These APIs can be RESTful or not.
+    Most HTTP APIs we write are not RESTful.
+This framework implements HTTP protocol specification and hence you hear terms like URIs, request/response headers, caching, versioning, various content types(formats)